-Child Physical Abuse Fact Sheet (PDF - 542 KB)
+Behavioral and Emotional Indicators of Physical Abuse (PDF - 109 KB)

-Provides guidance for pediatricians in evaluating suspected physical abuse.
-Specific signs of abuse are described, along with assessment, diagnosis, documentation, treatment, and legal issues.
+Provides guidance for pediatricians regarding indicators and evaluation of suspected physical abuse.
+Specific signs of abuse are described, and issues pertaining to assessment, diagnosis, documentation, treatment, and legal issues are discussed.

 Kids Matter Inc. (2016)